Meckagameers85/EasySave/README.md

 ### Differential Backup

 A smart backup that copies only files that:
-- Don't exist in the destination directory
+- Don't exists in the destination directory
 - Have been modified since the last backup (based on last modification date)

 This type of backup is faster and uses less storage space, making it ideal for frequent backups of large directories.